Weight-loss medicines

 MEDICINES THAT SUPPRESS THE APPETITE

-These medicines work in your brain by making you less interested in food.
+These medicines work in your brain and, in some cases, your gastrointestinal tract to make you less interested in food and more satisfied with eating less.

 Not everyone loses weight while taking the medicines.
-Most people regain the weight after they stop taking the medicine unless they have made lasting lifestyle changes.
+Most people will regain some or all of the weight after they stop taking the medicines, unless they have made lasting lifestyle changes.
 Talk with your provider about how much weight you can expect to lose by taking any of these medicines.

 These medicines are available only by prescription.
 They include: